Japan PM, finance minister under fire over suspected cover-up of cronyism

 “I apologize to all of the people.”

-Abe said he wanted Aso to make every effort to clarify all the facts and ensure such acts were not repeated.
+Abe said he wanted Aso to make every effort to clarify all the facts and ensure such things do not happen again.

 Aso told a separate news conference that several officials at his ministry’s division in charge of the sale were involved in altering the documents to make them conform with testimony in parliament by the then-head of the division.